MMoCA to Install a Counter-Monument by British-Born Artist and UW-Madison Art Professor Faisal Abdu’Allah

-Carved from limestone and measuring almost seven feet in height, Blu³eprint depicts artist Faisal Abdu’Allah seated in a Belmont barber’s chair, a nod to the significance of the barbershop both within his artistic practice and his personal history.
-For Abdu’Allah, a trained barber, the barbershop reflects the Black experience as a place of physical renewal and social solidarity for generations of men.
+MADISON, WI—The Madison Museum of Contemporary Art (MMoCA) will install a newly commissioned stone sculpture by Madison-based artist Faisal Abdu’Allah.
+The work, titled Blu3eprint, will be situated on State Street, just outside the Museum’s lobby doors.
+Carved from Indiana limestone and measuring almost seven feet in height, the sculpture depicts Abdu’Allah seated in a Belmont barber’s chair, a nod to the significance of the barbershop both within his artistic practice and his personal history.
+For Abdu’Allah, a trained barber, the barbershop reflects the Black experience as a place of physical renewal and social solidarity.

 Abdu’Allah selected the title to express the communal power associated with the Black salon.
-The artist made the “u” in “Blu³eprint” to the power of three, to reflect the three “u’s” in the Zulu word “Ubuntu.”
-Ubuntu is an African concept referring to the interconnected nature of humanity.
-It communicates the idea that we are human only through the humanity of others, or, “I am because we are.”
+The “u” in “Blu³eprint” is to the power of 3, reflecting the three “u’s” in the Zulu word “Ubuntu,” an African concept referring to the interconnected nature of humanity.
+It communicates the idea that we are human only through the humanity of others, or, “I am because we are,” said Abdu’Allah.
+This notion resonates strongly with the artist, who states that Ubuntu “stewards my understanding and governs my underlying principles of judgment and what matters.”